mvdwetering/yamaha_ynca/README.md

 Custom integration for Home Assistant to support Yamaha AV receivers with the YNCA protocol (serial and network).

-According to reports of users and info found on the internet the following AV receivers should be working, there are probably more, just give it a try.
-If your receiver works and is not in the list please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so the list can be updated.
+According to reports of users and info found on the internet the following AV receivers should be working.
+There are probably more receivers that work, just give it a try.
+If your receiver works and is not in the list, please post a message in the [discussions](https://github.com/mvdwetering/yamaha_ynca/discussions) so the list can be updated.

 > HTR-4065, HTR-4071, HTR-6064, RX-A2A, RX-A6A, RX-A660, RX-A700, RX-A710, RX-A720, RX-A740, RX-A750, RX-A800, RX-A810, RX-A820, RX-A830, RX-A840, RX-A850, RX-A870, RX-A1000, RX-A1010, RX-A1020, RX-A1030, RX-A1040, RX-A2000, RX-A2010, RX-A2020, RX-A2070, RX-A3000, RX-A3010, RX-A3020, RX-A3030, RX-A3070, RX-S600D, RX-V475, RX-V477, RX-V481D, RX-V483, RX-V500D, RX-V575, RX-V671, RX-V673, RX-V675, RX-V677, RX-V679, RX-V681, RX-V685, RX-V771, RX-V773, RX-V775, RX-V777, RX-V867, RX-V871, RX-V1067, RX-V1071, RX-V1085, RX-V2067, RX-V2071, RX-V3067, RX-V3071, TSR-700, TSR-7850